kauvinlucas/maven-unicorn-challenge/docs/cloud-deploy.md

-## Deploying the app to google cloud
+## Deploying the app to Google Cloud

-You can deploy this app to the cloud with the App Engine service.
-It assumes that you have created the project and you have installed Google Cloud CLI.
+You can easily deploy this app to the cloud with the [App Engine](https://cloud.google.com/appengine/) service from Google Cloud.
+It assumes that you already have a project, a billing account and Google Cloud CLI installed in your machine.

 Deployment steps:

-1. Clone and go to this repository
+1. Clone this repository and go to the root folder:
 ```
 git clone https://github.com/kauvinlucas/maven-unicorn-challenge.git
 cd maven-unicorn-challenge